dwrobel/flatcam/README.md

 - done a regression on Tool Tab default text.
 It somehow delete Tools in certain scenarios so I got rid of it
 - fixed bug in multigeometry geometry not having the bounds in self.options and crashing the GCode generation
 - fixed bug that crashed whole application in case that the GCode editor is activated on a Tool gcode that is defective.
+- fixed bug in Excellon Slots milling: a value of a dict key was a string instead to be an int.
+A cast to integer solved it.

 5.02.3019